FACTBOX-Olympics-Russian athletes affected by Rio bans

 RUGBY SEVENS - Not qualified.

 BASKETBALL - Not qualified.
-(Reporting by Nivedita Shankar in Bengaluru, editing by Ed Osmond)
+(Reporting by Nivedita Shankar in Bengaluru, editing by Pritha Sarkar)

 Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.